-Next time you’re in Rajasthan, head west.
+Next time you’re thinking of a holiday in Rajasthan, head west.
 Beyond the busy cities and popular tourist destinations of the Land of Kings, the golden dunes of the Thar Desert await.
 Also known as the Great Indian Desert, this extraordinary tract of land covers 120,000 square miles and stretches from Rajasthan into Pakistan, Gujarat, Punjab, and Haryana.
 It’s wild, remote—and among India’s most beautiful natural attractions.

 To better explore this unique corner of the country, embark on a Rajasthan desert tour.
 Whether you choose to go on a one-of-a-kind camel safari or head off on a midnight driving tour of the dunes, there’s more than one way to discover the magic of the Thar Desert.